Leon7702/lunarfit/backend/README.md

 poetry export --output requirements.txt
 ```

+### Database setup - PostgreSQL

+You can install and set up a local PostgreSQL instance: [Installations Instructions](https://www.postgresql.org/download/).

+It should be simpler to use the provided `docker-compose.yml` as described in the top-level read-me.

 ## Starting the Django dev server

 Don't forget to [activate the python virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/).
 When using `poetry` you can use `poetry shell` instead to enter the environment or prepend `poetry run COMMAND` to execute `COMMAND` in the environment.